rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

 **VM\_Resumer** executes **\_\_vmx\_vmresume** and the processor sets the RIP register to **GUEST\_RIP**.

 ```
-VOID VM_Resumer(VOID)
+VOID
+VmResumeInstruction()
 {
+    ULONG64 ErrorCode = 0;

     __vmx_vmresume();

+    //
-    // if VMRESUME succeeds will never be here !
+    // if VMRESUME succeeds will never be here!

-    ULONG64 ErrorCode = 0;
+    //
     __vmx_vmread(VM_INSTRUCTION_ERROR, &ErrorCode);
     __vmx_off();
     DbgPrint("[*] VMRESUME Error : 0x%llx\n", ErrorCode);

+    //
-    //It's such a bad error because we don't know where to go!
+    // It's such a bad error because we don't where to go
     // prefer to break
+    //
     DbgBreakPoint();
 }
 ```